John Walsh (filmmaker)

-John Walsh is a filmmaker and author.
+John Walsh is an English filmmaker and author.
 He is the founder of the film company Walsh Bros.
 Ltd. His film work on subjects such as social mobility and social justice has received two BAFTA nominations.

 Early life and education

 A filmmaker from a young age, Walsh had his first super-8 camera by the age of ten.
 At the age of 18 he was the youngest student accepted to the London Film School (LFS) in 1989.
 He made a film there on stop-motion animation filmmaker Ray Harryhausen.
 Walsh graduated from the LFS in 1990 or 1991, according to its blog.
 Walsh is a Trustee of the Ray and Diana Harryhausen Foundation.

 Film

-In 2010, Walsh stood as a Parliamentary candidate in the 2010 General Election and made the gonzo-style documentary feature film Tory Boy The Movie which was released in cinemas in 2011 and 2012.
-The film follows Walsh as he becomes a Conservative candidate after a lifetime of voting Labour.
-In the film, he claims that Sir Stuart Bell, the Labour Party's MP in Middlesbrough, is absent so often from Middlesbrough that he is an unsuitable candidate.
-According to Richard Moss, the political editor for BBC North East & Cumbria, "some silliness aside, it is a thought-provoking insight into the way our political system works or doesn't work on the ground."
-It was subsequently nominated for the Grierson Awards for "Best Documentary on a Contemporary Theme".
-The film received a re-release in cinemas in 2015 in the lead-up to the 2015 UK General Election.
-The student union at Teesside University cancelled a screening of it in 2015.
+In 2010, Walsh stood as a parliamentary candidate in the 2010 General Election and made the gonzo-style documentary feature film Tory Boy The Movie, which was released in cinemas in 2011 and 2012.
+The film follows Walsh as he becomes a Conservative candidate after a lifetime of voting Labour motivated by reports that Sir Stuart Bell, the Labour Party's MP in Middlesbrough, was absent so often from the town that he was an unsuitable candidate.
+The file was nominated for the Grierson Awards for "Best Documentary on a Contemporary Theme".

-In 2014 Walsh's remastered version of the film Monarch was released.
+In 2014, Walsh's remastered version of the film Monarch was released.
 The original negative for the film had been lost.
 The film starred late Irish stage and screen actor T. P. McKenna and Jean Marsh.
 This subsequently led to cinema showing starting at the Tricycle Cinema.